Muhammad-Ahmad-AI/nginx-and-ssl/README.md

 # Only valid for 90 days, test the renewal process with
 certbot renew --dry-run
-Now visit https://yourdomain.com and you should see your Node app
+Now visit https://yourdomain.com and you should see your Node app.